Massachusetts law about child abuse and neglect

 The answer book, Court Improvement Program, 2018.

 Great resource for children in foster care.
 Includes information on education, jobs, housing, health care, and more.
-Web version here.
+View the web version of the answer book.

 Care and protection cases, Children's Law Center.